⭐ 4.83/5 · Over 11,000 verified reviews ✓ Free cancellation up to 24h 📱 Instant e-ticket on your phone

 The ticket costs EUR30 for adults.
 A standard single-entry Acropolis ticket costs EUR20 (April-October; EUR10 in low season November-March).
 The combined ticket is available only in the EUR20 season — it is not offered in the low-season period, when the Acropolis site ticket alone costs EUR10.

-You can buy the combined ticket at the entrance to any of the 7 sites, or online via odysseus.culture.gr (the official Greek Ministry of Culture platform).
+You can buy the combined ticket at the entrance to any of the 7 sites, or online via odysseus.culture.gr, the official Greek Ministry of Culture ticketing platform.
 Some guided tour operators through our booking partner also include the combined ticket in their tour price — check the listing before booking.

 The 7 Sites Included